m3ch-planet/m3ch-planet/README.md

 ## Getting Started
 Preparing the Image Target
 This game supports up to 4 people at maximum.
-Before starting the game, all players should have the following image targets at hand:
+Before starting the game, all players should have the following image targets at hand (found in the README_Assets folder):

 ### Battle Arena Image Target